This email’s a scam, Sandra Foxx thought.

 Foxx said that she and her co-workers are truly a team.
 “That may be why I won the award because they really know me.
 I always consider others and try to help others, if I can, along the way, just like they do.
 I try to be the team leader the best that I know how.”

 This story is part of The Well’s coverage of the C. Knox Massey Distinguished Service Awards, which recognize “unusual, meritorious or superior contributions” by University employees.
-Look for new recipient profiles in the coming weeks or read others you might have missed.
+Read about more winners.